 The progression of Parkinson's disease and the degree of impairment vary from individual to individual.
 Many people with Parkinson's disease live long productive lives, whereas others become disabled much more quickly.
 Premature death is usually due to complications such as falling-related injuries or pneumonia.

-In the United States, about 1 million people are affected by Parkinson's disease and worldwide about 5 million.
 Most individuals who develop Parkinson's disease are 60 years of age or older.
-Parkinson's disease occurs in approximately 1% of individuals aged 60 years and in about 4% of those aged 80 years.
 Since overall life expectancy is rising, the number of individuals with Parkinson's disease will increase in the future.
 Adult-onset Parkinson's disease is most common, but early-onset Parkinson's disease (onset between 21-40 years), and juvenile-onset Parkinson's disease (onset before age 21) also exist.